 3. How much debt do you each have?
 Financial issues are the most common marriage challenge.

 How much debt do you each have?
-How willing are you to deal with your future spouse’s debt?
+Are you willing to deal with your future spouse’s debt?
 How willing are they to deal with yours?
-Are you both going to be responsible for your own debt?
+Are you both going to be responsible for your debt?
 What’s the plan?

 4. Children.
 Do you both want children?
 If so, how many?
-If your answers aren’t in the same ballpark, you might have huge challenges ahead.
+If your answers aren’t in the same ballpark, you might have enormous challenges.
 Never assume that your partner will change their mind to accommodate you in the future.
 It’s a dangerous game to play.

 5. Friends.
 Will you be joined at the hip with your spouse, or will you both be free to spend time with your separate friends?
 Some people love having time alone.
 Others don’t trust their spouse to be out with the boys/girls without their presence.

 6. Spending.
 Some people like to save.
 Others love to spend.
-It can be difficult for people that don’t agree on this matter to get along in the long term.
-Make a plan that works for both of you.
+It can be difficult for people who agree on this matter to get along in the term.
+So make a plan that works for both of you.

 7. Bank accounts.
 Separate?
 Joint?
-A joint account to pay the bills, but also an individual account for each?
+A joint account to pay the bills, but an individual account for each?
 Who is going to pay for what?
 Will it be 50-50?
-Or will the bigger earner pay a greater percentage of the bills?
+Or will the bigger earner pay a more significant percentage of the bills?

 Some people aren’t interested in going to church every week.
 Others are serious about their participation in church services.
 There might be different religions to consider, too.
 Will you go to separate churches?
 Will one of you go to church while the other prefers to stay home?

 10. Neatness.
 It’s very challenging for a very neat person to live with a messy person.
-For best results, work out this issue before marriage, so there are no surprises.
+For best results, work out this issue before marriage to avoid surprises.